 When family and other commitments necessitated his return to Tennessee, Jett joined what at that time was the state’s largest law firm.
 As a corporate and tax attorney, Jett represented multinational corporations, CEOs, and celebrities from the music, television, and sports industries.
 He made court appearances, drafted federal tax legislation, lobbied Congress, wrote legal works that garnered citations as authority on various subjects, and spoke on numerous legal topics at conferences and seminars.
 Jett didn’t realize it, but he was honing many of the skills that make a good writer – investigative research, analytical reasoning, resourcefulness, determination, and vision.

 When he’s not researching and writing books, Jett participates in many writing activities, including the Nashville Writers' Council that he founded.
 His greatest passion, however, is volunteering for children’s causes.
-And with one son in college and another in high school, you no longer will find him coaching youth baseball and football or helping out at the local school.
+And with one son pursuing his career and another in college, you no longer will find him coaching youth baseball and football or helping out at the local school.
 Instead, you may find him on the golf course, in the gym, sailing, or . . . in the library.